awslabs/gluonts/docs/tutorials/data_manipulation/dataframesdataset.md

 ## Train and visualize forecasts

-Lets generate again some dummy data with only static categorical features, train an estimator and visualize the forecasts.
+Let's generate 100 time series, train an estimator and visualize the forecasts.

 ```python